devrandom/btc-papers/aux-pow.md

 - Mitigate centralization pressures by introducing a POW that does not have economies of scale
 - Introduce an intermediary confirmation point, reducing the impact of mining power fluctuations

+Note however that choice of a suitable POW will require deep analysis.
+Some pitfals include: botnet mining, POWs that seem ASIC resistant but are not, unexpected/covert optimization.

+In particular, unexpected/covert optimizations, such as ASCIBOOST, present a potential centralizing and destabilizing force.

 ## Design

 ### Aux POW intermediate block